hiking in peru

 A. Route

-First, to get to Vilcabamba, it is necessary to travel from Cusco by car up to Huancalle (7 or 8 hours from Cusco north).
-From this point will begin the hike heading to 2 beautiful Inca ruins, Rosapata and Vitcos.
 After that, you’ll continue the hike, passing by the top of mountains, valleys, and tropical jungles.
 Exuberant foliage typical of the Peruvian jungle will be the scenery of your hike.
-Natural formations of rocks, the Chontabamba River, and the amazing Espiritu Pampa Ruins will be your final reward.
-Did you know that Vilcabamba was the real Inca city lost in the jungle?
-That’s right, Hiram Bingham when trying to discover it came across Machu Picchu.
+Natural formations of rocks, the Chontabamba River, and the fantastic.
+Espiritu Pampa Ruins will be your final reward.
+Did you know that Vilcabamba was the actual Inca city lost in the jungle?
+That’s right, Hiram Bingham, when trying to discover it, came across Machu Picchu.

 B. Difficulty